-This section is always under construction (like the Pacific Highway) but….we are happy to take some questions and may put them here.
+This section is always under construction (like the Light Rail in Central Sydney) but….we are happy to take some questions and may put them here.

 Be bold and submit away!
 We will contemplate them

 and answer as best we can (as time & space allows).

 Why is the shop closed on a Monday?
 In the ‘old’ days, most orchestral musicians around the world had Mondays rostered off and it made sense for the luthiers to have the day off too.
 Nowdays, the contracts include playing 7 days a week ( some of the musicians never get to have a rest!) but many violin based shops still have the Monday ‘rostered’ off.

 Can I get a good violin for under $200.00?
 If you are talking about a new violin from Aldi or eBay, no. All instruments need to be ‘set up’ meaning put into proper playing condition.
 As this can take the repairer many hours depending on the quality of the instrument, it is generally not economically viable to do so on low price/low quality instruments.
 It should be obvious; these low price instruments are not much money because they are low quality.
 I have had many people say to me – I’ll get little Johnny a ‘cheap’ (read ‘low quality’) violin now and if he shows promise, I’ll get a better one later.
 The trouble is that the child (or beginner player) cannot improve as the instrument is holding them back – that defeats the purpose of the lesson.
 A good starter violin is around $500.00 to $600.00 – if you have a lesson a week @ $40.00 a go for 40 weeks of the year, you spend much more on the lesson ($1,600.00) than the violin.
 Think about it; a good instrument gives them a better chance.
 Apologies for my rant but after 30 years telling people this verbally in our workshop, I get a chance to tell the whole world via the Web.